BeeGeeEss/personal-expense-tracker/README.md

 - A functioning computer (e.g., laptop, desktop)
 - A Command Line Interface (e.g., the terminal within VS Code)
 - Installation of Python3

+## Instructions for Use

+1. Change directory (`cd`) to the root folder of the application.
+2. Create a virtual environment: `python3 -m venv .venv`
+3. Ensure the virtual environment is active.
+If it doesn't activate automatically, run: `source .venv/bin/activate`
+4. Install dependencies: `pip install -r requirements.txt`
+5. Run the program: `python3 app.py`